programminghistorian/jekyll/lessons/editing-audio-with-audacity.md

 In this lesson you will learn how to use *[Audacity](http://audacityteam.org/)* to load, record, edit, mix, and export audio files.
 Sound editing platforms are often expensive and offer extensive capabilities that can be overwhelming to the first-time user, but *Audacity* is a free and open source alternative that offers powerful capabilities for sound editing with a low barrier for entry.

-For this lesson we will work with two audio files: a recording of <a href="{{ root_url }}/assets/editing-audio-with-audacity/bach-goldberg-variations.mp3">Bach's Goldberg Variations</a> and another recording of your own voice that will be made in the course of the lesson.
+For this lesson we will work with two audio files: a recording of [Bach's Goldberg Variations]({{ root_url }}/assets/editing-audio-with-audacity/bach-goldberg-variations.mp3) and another recording of your own voice that will be made in the course of the lesson.

 This tutorial uses *Audacity* 2.1.2, released January 2016.